Christoph Koncz

 Show More

-Born in 1987 in Konstanz into an Austrian-Hungarian family of musicians and raised in Vienna, Christoph Koncz received his first violin lesson at the age of four and entered the Vienna University of Music only two years later.
+Born 1987 in Konstanz into an Austrian‑Hungarian family of musicians, Christoph Koncz received his first violin lessons at the age of four.
+Only two years later he entered the Vienna University of Music, where he also enrolled in the conducting class of Mark Stringer in 2005.
+Master classes with Daniel Barenboim, Daniel Harding and David Zinman further enriched his musical education.
 At the age of just nine, he received worldwide acclaim for starring as child prodigy Kaspar Weiss in the Canadian feature film The Red Violin, which won an Academy Award for Best Original Score.
+In 2008, at the age of twenty, Christoph Koncz was appointed principal second violin of the Vienna Philharmonic, a position he has held until 2023.

 Gallery